Kaisheng328/Kaisheng328/README.md

 ### Hi there! 👋 Welcome to my GitHub profile

-I'm **[Your Name]**, a computer engineering student passionate about building innovative software and hardware solutions.
+I'm **Ruby Kai Sheng**, a computer engineering student passionate about building innovative software and hardware solutions.
 I enjoy working with cutting-edge technologies and exploring the intersection of low-level programming and high-level application development. 🚀

 ---